Featured Articles ➔

 If you are looking for a good water-based moisturizer, you can try this WOW product:

-This water-based gel moisturizer contains nourishing skin ingredients like Pro-Vitamin B5 and Vitamin E. The moisturizer also contains the humectant Hyaluronic Acid that helps trap moisture in your skin.
+This water-based, oil free, gel moisturizer contains nourishing skin ingredients like Pro-Vitamin B5 and Vitamin E. The moisturizer also contains the humectant Hyaluronic Acid that helps trap moisture in your skin.
 The product works to reduce dryness, wrinkles, spots, and blotchy complexion.
 Not only does it keep your skin soft and revitalized, but it also makes it look radiant, toned, and firm.

 You can explore more moisturizers for your unique skin type and other skin care products here.